jamie0walton/pymscada/docs/raspberry_demo.md

 for your path and virtual environment as they are written out, so these should be good to go in the current directory.

+## Fast way
+You can copy this across the fast way however as this package is new there are things that break so I suggest the slow way.
 ```bash
 # Check defaults with your preferred text editor :D
 vi config/*.service